murinicanor/entropybroker/readme.txt

 EGD, start server_egd.
 server_egd requires a read-interval and how many bytes to read in that interval.
-E.g.: eb_server_egd -i broker -d /tmp/egd.socket.ekey -a 1024 -b 5 -X password.txt This would require the following:
+E.g.: eb_server_egd -I broker -d /tmp/egd.socket.ekey -a 1024 -b 5 -X password.txt This would require the following:
 	EGDUnixSocket "/tmp/egd.socket.ekey
 in the entropy-key daemons configuration (which is /etc/entropykey/ekeyd.conf on Debian systems).
+This program can also connect to EGD servers which listen on a TCP port.

 On systems with a RNG in the chipset that automatically gets send to the linux kernel entropy buffer, use server_linux_kernel.